CodingKrishna/lab-programs/math-programs.md

   iii) Addition of two complex numbers iv) Multiplication of two complex numbers (Note: represent complex number using a structure.)
 2.Program to Make a Simple Calculator.
-3. program to find Matrix multiplication
+3.program to find Matrix multiplication
-4. Program to Convert Decimal to Binary, Octal and Hexadecimalc
-5. program to find factorial
+4.Program to Convert Decimal to Binary, Octal and Hexadecimalc 5.program to find factorial